 Figure.
 Painting.
 An Artist's Journey.
 Some of you may have noticed that my posting has been sporadic as of late.
 One of the big reasons for that is I have been working hard on getting everything ready to launch my business in a few months time.
 I know that I have mentioned little pieces about it, but I now have my confirmed logo designed by Karen Rubado (see above - isn't it beautiful) and feel like I am close to being ready so I now feel good about talking about it to you all.

-The city is filled with an invisible landscape of networks that is becoming an interwoven part of daily life.
 WiFi networks and increasingly sophisticated mobile phones are starting to influence how urban environments are experienced and understood.
 We want to explore and reveal what the immaterial terrain of WiFi looks like and how it relates to the city.
 Immaterials: light painting WiFi film by Timo Arnall, Jørn Knutsen and Einar Sneve Martinussen.
 This film is about investigating and contextualising WiFi networks through visualisation. Édouard Manet.
 Biography Born into an upper class household with strong political connections, Manet rejected the future originally envisioned for him, and became engrossed in the world of painting.